 The Corporation's performance obligations are satisfied either at a point-in-time or on an over-time basis.
 Typically, over-time revenue recognition is based on the utilization of an input measure used to measure progress, such as costs incurred to date relative to total estimated costs.
 Changes in total estimated costs are recognized using the cumulative catch-up method of accounting which recognizes the cumulative effect of the changes on current and prior periods in the current period.
 Accordingly, the effect of the changes on future periods of contract performance is recognized as if the revised estimate had been the original estimate.
 A significant change in an estimate on one or more contracts could have a material effect on the Corporation's consolidated financial position, results or operations, or cash flows.
-There were no significant changes in estimated contract costs during 2021, 2020, or 2019.
+There were no significant changes in estimated contract costs during 2022, 2021, or 2020.
 If a performance obligation does not qualify for over-time revenue recognition, revenue is then recognized at the point-in-time in which control of the distinct good or service is transferred to the customer, typically based upon the terms of delivery.

-The following table illustrates the approximate percentage of revenue recognized for performance obligations satisfied overtime versus at a point-in-time for the years ended December 31, 2021, 2020, and 2019:
+The following table illustrates the approximate percentage of revenue recognized for performance obligations satisfied over-time versus at a point-in-time for the years ended December 31, 2022, 2021, and 2020:

 Year Ended

-December 31,
+D December 31,

-2021 2020 2019
+2022 2021 2020

-Over-time 50% 52% 49%
+Over-time 51% 50% 52%

-Point-in-time 50% 48% 51%
+Point-in-time 49% 50% 48%

 Contract backlog represents the remaining performance obligations that have not yet been recognized as revenue.
 Backlog includes deferred revenue and amounts that will be invoiced and recognized as revenue in future periods.
-Total backlog was approximately \$2.2 billion as of December 31, 2021, of which the Corporation expects to recognize approximately 87% as net sales over the next 36 months.
+Total backlog was approximately \$2.6 billion as of December 31, 2022, of which the Corporation expects to recognize approximately 89% as net sales over the next 36 months.
 The remainder will be recognized thereafter.